eaditya99/Nike-Global-Sales-Data-2024/README.md

 2. **Root Mean Squared Error (RMSE)**
 3. **R-squared (R²)**

-The XGBoost model was selected based on its superior performance in predicting sales trends.
+The XGBoost model was selected based on its superior performance in predicting the optimal retail price.

 ## Dashboard Insights
 - **Top & Bottom Performing Regions**